NCEES Dates, Links and INFO

 For more information on the change: https://ncees.org/pe-civil-exam-transition-2022/.

-To deal with this influx of examinees caused by the cancellation of all April 2020 paper-and-pencil exams and operate in compliance with capacity and social distancing requirements, NCEES has modified the format of the October 2020 Exams.
+To operate in compliance with capacity and social distancing requirements, NCEES has modified the format of the April 2021 Exams.

 Civil: Water Resources & Environmental

 Like everything else in our lives, the administration of the PE Exams has been affected by the pandemic.
 There are a number of resulting changes, and you need to make sure you are aware of all that will impact exam scheduling, and the exam experience itself.
 We encourage you to confirm specific requirements for your testing location well before your exam.

 You can find can find the most recent information from NCEES here:

 Civil Engineers should read the articles above for information about changes in the schedule for the April 2021 Exam.
 They should also check with their local boards for specific details about COVID-19 related requirements at their testing sites.
 They should also read the NCEES article about Updates to the April 2021 Exam administration here:

 April 2021 Exam Administration Updates:

 Mechanical Engineers can find the latest information related to the CBT testing centers here:

 The CBT testing centers have introduced strict new COVID-19 screening measures for test takers, and you will not be admitted to the test center and should reschedule your exam if: